ecomol/Windows_Rjml/README.md

 (4) A example dataset include three files：jml.tpi.ctl rosa.species.trees tpi.phy.
 After decompressing Rjml-windows.rar file, no specific installation was required.
 Users can double click the batch file winRjml.bat or open CMD terminal and type the calculation command as below to finish the installation and analyses automatically (users should make sure all the uncompressed files in the same directory by decompressing Rjml-windows.rar files).
-##3.Windows usage of Rjml
+## 3.Usage of Rjml on Windows system
 We demonstrate Rjml execution on a Windows system using the example data provided by JML.
 This dataset includes three files: rosa. species. trees, tpi. phy and jml. tpi. ctl.
-The rosa.species.trees file contains a posterior distribution of 1000 species trees (with divergence times and population sizes) of 8 species of Rosa genus
+The rosa.species.trees file contains a posterior distribution of 1000 species trees (with divergence times and population sizes) of 8 species of Rosa genus.
 The tpi. phy file contains 92 sequences of the 8 species of Rosa genus (810 bp in length).
 The jml.tpi.ctl file is a control file that provides necessary information for DNA sequence simulation.
 More information about the creation and formatting of the control file, please refer to the usage document of JML (https://github.com/simjoly/jml).